-If you want to show quick notifications in the corner of the screen (or at the bottom on mobile), you can create Admin2.Toast
+If you want to show quick notifications in the corner of the screen (or at the bottom on mobile), you can create Admin2.Toast objects.

-The toasts all appear in a container (#toasts-container
+The toasts all appear in a container (#toasts-container) created when the plugin is loaded.

 Creating a toast